 The origins of the name of the dish are unsure; from a cooking pot wrapped in blankets to provide a hot lunch at the races to something warm and enticing for tired and hungry mill workers to look forward to after too many hours of hard work.

 Whichever interpretation one follows, Lancashire Hotpot is a tasty, slow-cooked stew made from lamb, potatoes, onion and stock.

-Lancashire Hotpot is also very easy to prepare at home.
+It makes a very tasty meal and as it is easy to assemble, and virtually looks after itself once in the oven, it fits in well with today's hectic lifestyles.
+No wonder it is making a comeback on restaurant menus all over the country as well as in many family kitchens.
+Even if you're not a kitchen wizard, Lancashire Hotpot is very easy to prepare at home.
 It is best done in a large casserole dish with a lid, which can safely go in your oven.
 Or, if you want it to look like the real thing, you can use an ovenproof ceramic dish.

 And since Lancashire Hotpot is baked in a lowish oven (170°C / Gas 3), you could even use your slow cooker.